xandervedder/BEP-03/review/README.md

 ```

 #### ReviewDeletedEvent
-This message will be sent when a certain review is deleted, it sends the same information as the [ReviewCreatedEvent](#reviewcreatedevent).
+This message will be sent when a certain review is deleted.

 ##### Routing key
-Not clear at the moment.
+The event has the following routing key: `events.review.deleted`.

 ##### Fields
 | Key        | Value  | Extra Information              |